A general framework to quantify deviations from structural assumptions in the analysis of nonstationary function-valued

-The main difficulty when analyzing the stochastic properties of an estimator, say $\T ( \hat \F ) $, for the measure of deviation $\T (\F) $ in \eqref{h2} consists in the fact that the estimator $ \hat \F = \hat{\F} (1) = \{ \hat{\F}_{u,\omega} (1) | u\in [0,1], ~ \omega \in [0, \pi]\}$ defined in \eqref{eq:Fint} does not converge weakly (after appropriate standardization) as a process in $(u, \omega)$.
-This fact is well known, even in the case of real-valued and stationary data \citep[see for example][]{LiuWu10}.
+The main difficulty when analyzing the stochastic properties of an estimator, say $\T ( \hat \F ) $, for the measure of deviation $\T (\F) $ in \eqref{h2} lies in the fact that the estimator $ \hat \F = \hat{\F} (1) = \{ \hat{\F}_{u,\omega} (1) | u\in [0,1], ~ \omega \in [0, \pi]\}$ defined in \eqref{eq:Fint} does not converge weakly (after appropriate standardization) as a process in $(u, \omega)$.
+This fact is well known, even in the case of real-valued and stationary data \citep[see, for example,][]{LiuWu10}.
 As a consequence, classical tools of asymptotic statistics such as the functional delta method are not directly applicable to analyze the asymptotic properties of the statistic $ \T ( \hat \F) - \T (\F) $.
-In fact, results of this type are actually \textbf{not} correct in general.
 On the other hand, typical deviation measures (e.g., those in Section \ref{sec24}) have some more structure, which can be used to derive convergence results for the statistic $ \rho_{T}M^{1/2} (\T_T ( \hat \F) - \T (\F) )$, where the mapping $\T_T$ is a discrete approximation of $\T$, which is defined in a sophisticated manner.
 A general mathematical description of this mapping requires some notation and assumptions, which will be introduced in Section \ref{sec34}.

-In order to illustrate the main ideas, we first explore an example in the context of tvDFPCA (see Section \ref{sec222}) in a little more detail.
+In order to illustrate the main idea, we first explore an example in the context of tvDFPCA (see Section \ref{sec222}) in a little more detail.
 To be precise, recall the definition of the measure $s_d$ in \eqref{eq20}.
-To ease the exposition, we focus on the numerator of $s_d$ and set $d=1$ (the case $d>1$ is analogous), i.e., we are interested in statistical inference for the quantity
+To ease the exposition, we focus on the numerator of $s_d$ and set $d=1$ (the case $d>1$ is analogous).
+That is, we focus for a moment on statistical inference on the quantity

 where $ \lambda^{(u,\omega)}_{1} $ is the largest eigenvalue in the eigendecomposition \eqref{evd}.
 As explained in Section \ref{sec31}, our goal to obtain (asymptotically) pivotal statistics requires sequential estimators of the form \eqref{eq:Fint1}.
 Actually, for technical reasons, we consider the process $ \{ \eta^x \hat{\F} (\eta ) ~| ~\eta \in I \} $ for some $x \ge 1$, which is an estimator of the process $ \{ \eta^x {\F} ~| ~\eta \in I \}$.
 Observing \eqref{evd}, we obtain for \eqref{eq30}